decabyte/eeprom_24XX1025/README.md

 __Arduino 24XX1025 EEPROM Library__ is a small library that helps to interface external 24XX1025 series EEPROMs to Arduino code.

-I wrote this library while working on a side project to avoid writing the same code for each small sketch which uses an external EEPROM chip to store some data.
+I wrote this library while working on a side project and avoid writing the same code for each small sketch which uses an external EEPROM chip to store data.
-This small library does the hard work of interfacing the external chip exposing a set of common operations which are useful when working with EEPROM chips.
+This small library does the heavy lifting of interfacing the external chip exposing a set of common operations which are useful when working with EEPROM chips.

 The following layout ([fritzing file](docs/24LC1025.fzz)) is taken as reference while working with this library using the Arduino UNO R3 board:
 ![eeprom_layout](docs/24LC1025_bb_small.png)

 Keep in mind that some features are missing but feel free to clone the git repository and send a pull request for any suggestion.

-For more info about this project: [http://decabyte.it/projects/arduino-24xx1025-eeprom-library/](http://decabyte.it/projects/arduino-24xx1025-eeprom-library/).

 ## Usage